turnonline/turnonline-ecosystem/README.md

 # TurnOnline.biz Ecosystem Parent POM
-Parent POM for use in all Java based [debug release 11 and above] public TurnOnline.biz Ecosystem projects
+Parent POM for use in all Java-based [debug release 11 and above] public TurnOnline.biz Ecosystem projects

 ## Maven parent dependency